Sheykh ol-Eslam's House: Architecture

 The house is built on the northern and southern sides of a large yard.
 The reason for this unusual plan, which is completely different from other historical houses in Isfahan, is that the yard had been built originally as a Tekyeh for religious ceremonies.
 The main parts of the structure are on the southern side of the yard behind a veranda.
 Stucco, ayeneh-kari and muqarnas have made this part of the house much more prominent.
 There is a big reception hall with two rooms behind the southern veranda, and a howz and two small flower gardens opposite the northern veranda.
 In the southwestern part of the house, there is a small courtyard, which is connected to the main courtyard by a narrow corridor.

-Shaykh al-Islam House was registered on 20 September 1974, as one of the national monuments of Iran.